Fuji Speedway Circuit Information And 2019 Race Program

 The 4,563km Fuji Speedway Circuit is a different type of circuit.
 The main straight length is 1,475m making it is the longest straight of all the current F1 Grand Prix circuits.
 The first and the other 3 hairpin corners of the circuit, will for obvious reasons, mean big braking zones, and as a result the cars will most probably run with larger brake ducts than normal and with a set-up that will ensure good stability under braking.
 Add the emphasis on low drag, which should see the teams with lower downforce levels, it is clear that mechanical grip will become vital in the slower back sections.
 The cars with the most powerful engines will be able to add downforce without becoming vulnerable on the long main straight, which is why this should be a circuit that will reward power.
 Heavy fuel loads will be tough on the tyres, will make for a difficult qualifying, and will leave the cars vulnerable to being passed by a lighter car on the long straight.

 The last corner forms a hairpin turn, and to get onto the power early, to ensure a good drive out of the hairpin onto the long main straight, will be absolutely critical for a good lap time.
 The general feeling from Ralf Schumacher was that the latest changes to the circuit have been great.
 The long straight is still there, so the character of the circuit remains.

 RACING PROGRAM AND EVENT TIMETABLE,/span>

-Although not yet finalised for 2014, we have included a provisional race timetable for the Formula One practice sessions, qualifying session and race times.
+Although not yet finalized for 2019, we have included a provisional race timetable for the Formula One practice sessions, qualifying session and race times.
 The support races, which will be run over the weekend, will be the Porsche Carrera Cup Japan and the Netz Cup Vitz (a local one makers racing series) race.
 Time schedules for these support events are however not yet available.